Thomas Dugdale, 1st Baron Crathorne: Resignation

 Dugdale's resignation went down in history as an honourable, even heroic, one: a minister taking responsibility for civil servants' actions, which would lead to the perceived code of individual ministerial responsibility.
 However, in papers released thirty years after the affair it was found that Dugdale had known and approved of his civil servants' actions, and had to an extent passed the buck to them himself.
 It was also found that the inquiry was inaccurate and biased, having been led by a former Conservative candidate who was very opposed to civil servants and state interference.

 Dugdale's junior minister, Lord Carrington, also tendered his resignation, but it was refused.
 He went on to be Foreign Secretary, resigning the post in 1982 over the Falklands War.
 Commander Marten received his land, but not a Conservative parliamentary seat, for which he had hoped.

 In 1959, Dugdale himself was raised to the peerage as Baron Crathorne, of Crathorne in the North Riding of the County of York.
 Subsequently, he had a second political career in Europe, building links with parliamentarians in NATO and the Council of Europe.

 Family

-Dugdale married Nancy, daughter of Sir Charles Tennant, 1st Baronet and Marguerite (née Miles), in 1936.
+Dugdale married Nancy Gates (née Tennant; 1904–1969), daughter of Sir Charles Tennant, 1st Baronet, and his wife Marguerite (née Miles), in 1936.
 He died in March 1977, aged 79.
-His son James succeeded him as Baron Crathorne.
+His son James succeeded him in the barony.